 APA Learning Objective: 2.5

-1.11.
-Which statement correctly describes the differences among people within developing countries?
+11. Which statement correctly describes the differences among people in developing countries?

 a) Traditional cultures tend to be more individualistic than other cultures.

-b) Populations within rural areas tend to adhere more closely to the historical traditions of their culture than people living in urban areas.
+b) People in rural areas tend to adhere more closely to the historical traditions of their culture than people living in urban areas.

 c) Non-traditional cultures tend to be more collectivistic than traditional cultures.

-d) Populations within urban areas tend to adhere more closely to the historical traditions of their culture than people living in rural areas.
+d) People in urban areas tend to adhere more closely to the historical traditions of their culture than people living in rural areas.

 Answer: b